richstokes/ZeroConfigDLNA/README.md

 ### Why?
 I wanted something quick and easy that would let me share videos from my laptop to my TV.
-Most DLNA/media server implementations I tried seemed to be extremely over-complicated, needed tons of configuration, or were heavyweight with various other features bolted on.
+The DLNA/media server implementations I tried seemed to be extremely over-complicated, needed tons of configuration, or were heavyweight with various other features bolted on.

 By contrast, `ZeroConfigDLNA` has nothing to configure.
 You simply run it and it appears as a media server on your TV.